Loading...

 This live and interactive session will cover the following:

-• How forensically to identify, approach and tackle the relevant issues
+• How forensically to identify, approach and tackle the relevant issues through understanding the business and accounts working papers

-• The planting of trees and the small development opportunity
+• The planting of trees and the small development opportunity - correct accountancy

 • How the accountancy and tax profession need good agricultural lawyers for understanding ownership for capital taxes protection

-• 'Slice of the Action' schemes - CGT protection and Overage - capital taxes protection
+• 'Slice of the Action' schemes - CGT protection and Overage - capital taxes protection and accounts disclosure

 • Buying and selling a farm (also incorporates Capital Allowances)

-• IHT enquiries and how to avoid them - full disclosure on the IHT400 with strong valuation
+• IHT enquiries and how to avoid them - full disclosure on the IHT400 with strong valuation working all tied into the accounts

-• Protecting capital taxes around dispute cases
+• Protecting capital taxes around the rise of dispute cases - Ham, Davies, James, Gee, Horsford, and Guest (Supreme Court)

 Recording of live sessions: Soon after the Learn Live session has taken place you will be able to go back and access the recording - should you wish to revisit the material discussed.